 Take note that most times you won’t be able to rent these stuff – in fact in Japan we didn’t even see it being sold.
 Your best bet is to buy them beforehand, or dig out your old rollerskating gears and bring it with you.

 Do I really need to rent all these clothing and stuff?

 You don’t have to rent them.
 You could buy them.
-In fact, you’d probably save money going on Taobao or Amazon to buy some cheap gear.
+In fact, you’d probably save money going on Taobao, Decathlon, or Lazada, to buy some cheap gear.
 Typically, a few days’ rental of any of these equipment – jacket, pants, goggles, gloves, or helmets – will cost enough for you to have bought them in the first place.

 Of course, don’t buy them at the ski resort themselves.
 If you really need or want to buy them when you’re already there, try going to the nearby towns, where there most likely will be ski and snowboard shops selling equipment.
 It’d be less overpriced.

 I can do board sports pretty well.
 Think I can wing it without lessons?

 We don’t know, but we think it’s really tough, especially if you have no guidance at all.
 If you have experienced snowboarding friends who are willing to teach you, maybe you could get by.
 We didn’t have such luxuries, so we went for lessons.
 And we’re glad we did.

 Most people would agree – it’s not impossible to learn snowboarding by yourself, but it’s much faster if you take a class.
 The general sentiments we’ve seen are that what you can learn in a day of lessons could take weeks trying to figure it out alone.
 Furthermore, without instruction, it’s easy to get demoralized and give up.
 We think money spent on lessons is money well-spent – it’s actually cheaper to pay for classes, rather than waste a few days flailing about.